 Does it ever seem like the last 10% of the project takes 90% of the time?
 If you have had this experience, you are not alone.
 It happens all too frequently when trying to develop technology products in a small company.

-Managing a project with several different engineers, all with their unique areas of expertise, can be a daunting task.
-Here are few tricks of the trade to make things go a little smoother.
+Managing a project with several different engineers, all with their unique areas of expertise can be a daunting task.
+Here are a few tricks of the trade to make things go a little smoother.

 We always start the beginning of the Detail Design phase with a drawing tree.
 If you are not familiar with this type of drawing, it is a tree that shows all the sub-assemblies that will make up the final product and their relationship to each other.
 A box represents each assembly, and lines connecting the boxes show the relationship between the assemblies.
 Having this drawing is a good way to communicate with all members of the development team the structure of the product, how all the pieces connect, and what processes will be used in its manufacture.
 It is also a good method of tracking the progress of the project and identifying areas that need more resources.

 It is a good idea to decide what tasks are on the critical path and which are not.
 Tasks on the critical path are the ones that define how long the project will take and are generally the ones that need to be done in sequence.
 Identifying these tasks will allow the team to focus on those tasks that will shorten the time needed to complete the project.